Azure/Mission-Critical-Connected/.ado/pipelines/README.md

 - **Azure.AlwaysOn Deploy Self-hosted Build Agents** (`azure-deploy-private-build-agents.yaml`) deploys the required infrastructure for private build agents

-All pipelines are defined in YAML and are stored in the AlwaysOn GitHub repository in the `.ado/pipelines` directory:
+All pipelines are defined in YAML and are stored in the Azure Mission-Critical GitHub repository in the `.ado/pipelines` directory:

  ![img](/docs/media/devops1.png)